Physical Science Tests

 If you are interested in enrolling in a level above 1A:

-You must take the Arabic placement test to receive course placement and enrollment authorization.
+You must take an Arabic placement test to receive course placement and enrollment authorization.
 See below for more information about the test.

 2. What is the purpose of the Arabic Placement Test?

 The Arabic Placement Test is designed to assess your proficiency in Arabic.
 It assesses your readiness for Arabic courses at UCI.
-You will be placed into one of the following courses:
+You will be placed into one of the following courses based on two tracks of Arabic courses offered at UCI:

 For more information about the Arabic program at UCI, please visit the Program in Global Languages and Communication website here.